solana-foundation/solana-improvement-documents/proposals/0057-events.md

 important to publish a recommended spec for 3rd party providers so that Solana Dapps don't run into vendor lock-in issues.

+The cost for this operation is derived from a possible future inclusion of a hash of all events in consensus.
+So future light-clients can verify the authenticity of events received from third party rpc providers.

+Bank deltas are currently hashed via sha256, the sha256 syscall charges 85 + 0.5 CU / byte. blake3 a roughly 2x faster to compute hash, would be sufficient as well, hence 100 + 0.25 * len CU would be a good approximation in this case.
+CPI for event logging would be only "cheaper" when using >4k event payloads but most events are <512b in length.
+This cost enforces theoretical limits to the amount of logs per transaction & block:
+Limit per 200k CU: 800kB
+Limit per 48M CU: 200MB

 ### RPC-Client

 Clients should be able subscribe to events emitted with various filters: